nagvbt/nagvbt.github.io/docs/Others/Education/mtech-mdl.md

 ### 2. Statistical Machine Learning

+**COURSE OBJECTIVES:**
+- To understand the concepts of the probability and probability distributions associated with different types of random variables.
+- To fit a suitable probability distributions.
+- To understand the Concept of correlation for a bivariate distributions.
+- To understand and to formulate the various regression models of statistical data.
+- To understand the various sampling methods which are useful for computer science engineers

+**COURSE OUTCOMES:**
+After learning the contents of this course the students must be able to:
+- Understand and able to write down various probability distributions for different types of random variables
+- To identify various probability distributions (discrete and continuous) for given phenomena.
+- To determine the nature of association between the variables of a bivariate data
+- To construct various regression models and estimation of parameter of the model
+- Different types of sampling methods which are useful for computer science and engineers.

+**COURSE OUTCOMES:**
+- To tag a given text with basic Language features
+- To design an innovative application using NLP components
+- To implement a rule based system to tackle morphology/syntax of a language
+- To design a tag set to be used for statistical processing for real-time applications
+- To compare and contrast the use of different statistical approaches for different types of NLP applications.

 **UNIT – I**

 Review of probability theory – Conditional Probability – Bayes Rule – Random variables – Probability distributions – Joint, Marginal & conditional Probability distributions – Generating functions